espruino/BangleApps/modules/Slider.md

 R = Bangle.appRect; // For use when determining defaults below.

 {
 initLevel:       0,                     // The level to initialize the slider with.
 horizontal:      false,                 // Slider should be horizontal?
 xStart:          R.x2-R.w/4-4,          // Leftmost x-coordinate.
 (Uppermost y-coordinate if horizontal)
 width:           R.w/4,                 // Width of the slider.
 (Height if horizontal)
 yStart:          R.y+4,                 // Uppermost y-coordinate.
 (Rightmost x-coordinate if horizontal)
 height:          R.h-10,                // Height of the slider.
 (Width if horizontal)
 steps:           30,                    // Number of discrete steps of the slider.

 dragableSlider:  true,                  // Should supply the sliders standard interaction mechanisms?
 dragRect:        R,                     // Accept input within this rectangle.
 mode:            "incr",                // What mode of draging to use: "map", "incr" or "mapincr".
 oversizeR:       0,                     // Determines if the mapping area should be extend outside the indicator (Right/Up).
 oversizeL:       0,                     // Determines if the mapping area should be extend outside the indicator (Left/Down).
 propagateDrag:   false,                 // Pass the drag event on down the handler chain?
 timeout:         1,                     // Seconds until the slider times out.

 drawableSlider:  true,                  // Should supply the sliders standard drawing mechanism?
 colorFG:         g.theme.fg2,           // Foreground color.
 colorBG:         g.theme.bg2,           // Background color.
 rounded:         true,                  // Slider should have rounded corners?
-outerBorderSize: 2,            // The size of the visual border.
+outerBorderSize: Math.round(2*R.w/176), // The size of the visual border.
+Scaled in relation to Bangle.js 2 screen width/typical app rectangle widths.
-innerBorderSize: 2,            // The distance between visual border and the slider.
+innerBorderSize: Math.round(2*R.w/176), // The distance between visual border and the slider.

 autoProgress:    false,                 // The slider should be able to progress automatically?
 }
 ```